 Because the Medical Establishment labels osteoporosis as a disease, the diagnosis places a large emotional burden on the patient.
 By turning it into a disease, Mainstream Medicine made osteoporosis something a patient “owns”, rendering him or her into a powerless recipient.
 The perception of having a disease brings on the stress of perceiving oneself as ill.
 And as Savers know, chronic or prolonged periods of stress are deleterious to bone health and overall health.

-The Save Our Bones Program correctly redefines osteoporosis as a condition of the skeletal system that is a result of the aging body’s attempt to correct a biochemical imbalance.
+The Osteoporosis Reversal Program correctly redefines osteoporosis as a condition of the skeletal system that is a result of the aging body’s attempt to correct a biochemical imbalance.
 It’s not something a person has; it’s just a description of the current state of the bones, a state that is alterable through diet, exercise, and lifestyle changes.

 Causal beliefs are what a patient thinks caused the onset of an illness or condition.
 People tend to formulate ideas about how they contracted or developed a disease most often based on what the doctor tells them and their analysis of past behavior.